HIGH & LOW – contemporary art from Iceland

 Exhibition 1 December 2018 – 17 February 2019

-The exhibition HIGH AND LOW - Contemporary art from Iceland brings together artists from different generations that all have in common interdisciplinary approach to art-making where methods from various genres merge, such as visual art, poetry and the performing arts - music, dance or theater.
-Participating artists: Arna Óttarsdóttir, Arnar Ásgeirsson, Ásta Fanney Sigurðardóttir, Birgir Andrésson, Hildur Hákonardóttir, Magnús Pálsson, Sigurður Guðjónsson, Una Björg Magnúsdóttir, Örn Alexander Ámundason & Þóranna Dögg Björnsdóttir.
+HIGH AND LOW brings together artists from different generations that all have in common interdisciplinary approach to art-making where methods from various genres merge, such as visual art, poetry and the performing arts - music, dance or theater.
+Participating artists: Arna Óttarsdóttir, Arnar Ásgeirsson, Ásta Fanney Sigurðardóttir, Birgir Andrésson, Hildur Hákonardóttir, Magnús Pálsson, Sigurður Guðjónsson, Una Björg Magnúsdóttir, Örn Alexander Ámundason & Una Margrét Árnadóttir, Þóranna Dögg Björnsdóttir in collaboration with Nicolas Kunysz & the Icelandic Meteorological Office.